 Included in Feldman’s presentation was a discussion on the particular dangers of cell captive structures or segregated business units, and the practical dangers of not having a single professional responsible for the captive program overall.

 Capstone's participation received positive feedback from conference participants, many of whom were unaware of the complexities of captive insurance planning.
-"After forming CAPTIVE_FORMATIONS captives over CAP_YEARS_NUMBER years, and after successfully completing more than TAX_CONTROVERSIES tax controversies, we at Capstone have a healthy respect for the sophistication of captive/alternative risk planning.
+"After forming CAPTIVE_FORMATIONS captives over CAP_YEARS_NUMBER years, and after successfully completing more than TAX_CONTROVERSIES tax matters, we at Capstone have a healthy respect for the sophistication of captive/alternative risk planning.
 There are many moving parts to operating a bona fide insurance company.
 Unfortunately, many believe the planning consists of simply filling out a few forms.”